AI Object Identifier

-Using a Raspberry Pi and a Picamera, this identifier can categorize objects using computer vision.
+Using a Raspberry Pi and a Picamera and a LCD, this identifier can categorize objects using computer vision.
 Ex: When an orange is on the screen, it will say 'orange'.

 Created by